mpv-player/mpv/DOCS/man/en/vo.rst

         RGB.
 If chroma is not subsampled, this option is ignored, and the luma scaler is used instead.
 Setting this option is often useless.

-    no-fancy-downscaling
+    fancy-downscaling
-        When using convolution based filters, don't extend the filter size when downscaling.
-Trades downscaling performance for reduced quality.
+        When using convolution based filters, extend the filter size when downscaling.
+Trades quality for reduced downscaling performance.

     no-npot
         Force use of power-of-2 texture sizes.
 For debugging only.